qpg93/DeepLearningComputerVision/Assignment_01/README.md

 ## Data Augmentation of Images
-__DataAugment_X.py__ is the script for generating images in the purpose of data augmentation.
+Here are the scripts for generating images in the purpose of data augmentation.
 The script is based on traditional computer vision techniques, including the functions below:
 * Image crop
 * Color shift
 * Rotation transform